mwm126/MFIX-Exa/docs/source/BuildingMacVelocities.rst

 Creating the MAC velocities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To create the normal velocities on faces, we first extrapolate from the cell centers on each side and
+To create the normal velocities on faces, we first extrapolate from the cell centers on each side using the
-upwind the face value to define  :math:`U^{pred}`
+slopes as computed earlier, and upwind the face value to define  :math:`U^{pred}`

 .
 To compute the x-velocity on the x-faces of regular (ie not cut) cells, we call